secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/index.html.md

 When collecting addresses on our Marketo landing pages, make sure to always include the following verbiage on the page - `By giving us your address, you are giving us permission to mail items to your home or office.
 We will not use this data for any other purposes.`

 ## Pulling Addresses for Swag Sends
 Please note that due to PII compliancy, addresses collected in Marketo landing pages are not synced to SFDC.
 As a result, Marketing Ops support is required to pull the address list from Marketo (Field Marketing does not have this level of access in Marketo).

+## Removing PII from Marketo
-Once the report is downloaded, Marketing Ops will then also delete the PII information directly in Marketo.
+Once the report is downloaded (or the event/tactic has ended and all swag has been sent), Marketing Ops will then also delete the PII information directly in Marketo.
 To request this support, please review [this page](/handbook/marketing/marketing-operations/marketo/#list-exports) and open an [export request issue](https://gitlab.com/gitlab-com/marketing/marketing-operations/-/issues/new?issuable_template=export_request) to specify when a list pull and PII deletion is needed.
 Also remember to delete PII from any order spreadsheets once swag has shipped.

 # Field Marketing Event Copy Deadline Process